Heatwave Action Plan

 Organisational technical measures

-• Possibility for Departments to reserve the afternoon booking of the main air conditioned (and ventilated) amphitheatres, auditoriums and meeting rooms to allow temporary access to perform office-related tasks.
+• Review activities affected by the heatwave and adapt the modalities of their execution, if required (change of operating mode, change of working hours, avoidance of lone working, reserve the afternoon booking of the main air conditioned (and ventilated) amphitheatres, auditoriums and meeting rooms to allow temporary access to perform office-related tasks.

-• Check with your DAO to see which rooms might be available
+• Check with your DAO/Experiment secretariat to see which rooms might be available

-• Increased surveillance and awareness, by the Safety officers, of specific indoor and outdoor activities (e.g. avoid lone working activities in areas with extreme heat, visits to ‘critical buildings’, etc.)
+• specific indoor and outdoor activities (e.g. avoid lone working activities in areas with extreme heat, visits to ‘critical buildings’, etc.)

 • Critical buildings (with respect to heat) identified by SCE